LiaScript/docs/README.md

 #### Ordered Lists 💫

                           --{{0}}--

 Ordered lists start with a number and a dot.
 As you can see from the example, the numbering is important.
-In contrast to the GitHub flavored Markdown or the original Markdown, where the list below would result in two separate list containing where the numbering for every list would start at 1 and would also ignore your numbering order.
-With the LiaScript interpretation you can separate your lists, add more explanations in between, use animations to make certain parts appear or disappear, etc.
+In contrast to the GitHub flavored Markdown or the original Markdown, where the list below would result in **two** separate lists, and the numbering for every list would start at 1, ignoring your numbering order.
+With the LiaScript interpretation you can separate your lists, add more explanations in between, or use animations to make certain parts appear or disappear.

 **Markdown-Syntax:**